-For all deployment projects, PBDA's program will primarily disburse funding to sub-grantees through an incremental reimbursement process, contingent upon invoice review, worker protection guarantee fulfillment, and project site inspections.
+PBDA's program will disburse funding to sub-grantees for all deployment projects through an incremental reimbursement basis, contingent upon invoice review, worker protection guarantee fulfillment, and project site inspections.
 Through this system, PBDA will reimburse the cost of deployment of any broadband technology developed through project funds that result in BSL connectivity within the signed sub-grantee agreement.
-As outlined in Requirement 19 of this document (section 2.16.2, part C), PBDA will, upon substantive evidence and/or refusal of a sub-grantee to adhere to PBDA and NTIA guidelines, claw back funding by cancelling reimbursement of expenses.
+As outlined in Requirement 19 (section 2.16.2, part C) of this document, PBDA will, upon substantive evidence and/or refusal of a sub-grantee to adhere to PBDA and NTIA guidelines, claw back funding by cancelling reimbursement of expenses.
 More information about the reimbursement process is included in subsequent sections.
-In limited instances, PBDA will allow for fixedamount awards.
-Fixed-amount awards will be considered by request or inquiry from the applicant.

-Continuing Guidance, Transparency, and Clarification Commitment
+Continuing Guidance, Transparency, and Clarification Commitment: